Blue-Kachina/MilkDAWp/README.md

 It saved me from having to run extra wires just for loopback, and also got me thinking that VST can be used for other things instead of just for manipulating audio.
 So, if I could only get a VST plugin to render visualizations, then I could also use automation features built into most DAWs in order to get the precision of control that I wanted.

+## Usage Notes
+If you're like me, and are also looking for a way to make music videos, then it seems like using this with reastream into OBS is a good option.
+Unless of course you have an audio interface that is equipped with loopback already.

 ## Quick Start